mazzalab/pyntacle/README.md

 ## Installing using Anaconda or Miniconda [![Anaconda-Server Badge](https://anaconda.org/bfxcss/pyntacle/badges/installer/conda.svg)](https://conda.anaconda.org/bfxcss)
 ![Anaconda-Server Badge](https://anaconda.org/bfxcss/pyntacle/badges/version.svg) ![Anaconda-Server Badge](https://anaconda.org/bfxcss/pyntacle/badges/latest_release_date.svg)

-Installing Pyntacle and all its dependencies can be challenging for inexperienced users.
 There are several advantages in using Anaconda to install not only Pyntacle, but also Python and other packages: it is cross platform (Linux, MacOS X, Windows), you do not require administrative rights to install it (it goes in the user home